mod2133/docs/content/best-practices/architecture/about-category.md

 ![](attachments/arch-over2.png)

 For each subject there is an overview document, and below that, there are a number of in-depth descriptions and business use cases.
-Some of these documents link to a module in the App Store that demonstrates example modelling reflecting the theory.
+Some of these documents link to a module in the App Store that demonstrates example modelling reflecting the best practices.

 {{% todo %}}[**ADD LINK TO APP STORE WHEN AVAILABLE ABOVE**]{{% /todo %}}